readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

   and after the build has finished we send success notification if the build succeeded without any error or failure notification if the build failed.

+- **Build based on the source and base branch**: By default we build all pull requests, but you can setup rules to build only from a given base branch, or from pull requests where the source branch matches a pattern.
+  See :doc:`/automation-rules`.

 .. figure:: ../_static/images/guides/github-build-status-reporting.gif
     :align: center
     :alt: GitHub Build Status Reporting for Pull Requests.